Skip to Content

 Male infertility can be diagnosed by your primary care provider at a routine check-up.
 But if infertility has been an ongoing issue, you might want to see a urologist.

-Your doctor might ask you if you’ve had a high fever recently and ask questions about your family and medical history, as well as about your sex drive.
+Your doctor might ask you if you’ve had a high fever recently or about your family and medical history, as well as about your sex drive.

 They may also do a physical exam to look at your:

-• Penis — For any discharge or swelling that might be signs of an infection or sexually transmitted disease.
+• Penis — For any discharge or swelling that might be signs of an infection or sexually transmitted infection (STI).

 • Testicles — For signs of a hernia, malformation, damage, or a mass (tumor).